She Is, However, Hopeless (Inspection of the Underaged Underperformers)

 Bjørøya Work Discipline Camp

-While preparing for my exhibition at Villa Fridheim, I learned about the little-known history of the Bjørøya Work Discipline Camp.
+My diorama of the Bjørøya Work Discipline Camp grew out of my research before my exhibition at Villa Fridheim.
 During World War II, the building served as an internment facility under the Law on the Prevention of Venereal Diseases.
-Young women considered a risk to German soldiers were held here under strict supervision.
+Young women considered a risk to German soldiers were detained here under strict supervision.
+The diorama aims to illuminate this dark chapter of Norwegian wartime history.

 The Girls